mosquito on a wet leaf

 The Earth has been home to mosquitos for more than 100 million years, meaning they’ve evolved alongside thousands of species.
 They play a significant role in many ecosystems, and there are more than 3,500 named species.

-Of the 3,500 species of mosquitoes, only 100 are attracted to human blood, while most leave humans alone.
+Of the 3,500 species of mosquitos, only 100 are attracted to human blood, while most leave humans alone.
 Many people don’t realize that there are thousands of mosquito species that live completely off of plant and fruit nectar.

-Mosquitoes Must Serve SOME Purpose.
+Mosquitos Must Serve SOME Purpose.
 Right?

-Indeed, mosquitoes do make a big impact on Earth.
+Indeed, mosquitos do make a big impact on Earth.
 They affect the behavior of all species, including humans, and they are an abundant — and often easy — food source for insect eaters.
 They also are a driving force in the evolution of defense mechanisms.

 Which Animals Would Be Affected?

-If mosquitoes were eradicated from the planet, hundreds of fish species would need to change their diet.
+If mosquitos were eradicated from the planet, hundreds of fish species would need to change their diet.
 This could be problematic, especially for the mosquitofish, a specialized predator that is extremely adept at killing mosquito larvae.
 Aquatic entomologist Richard Merritt warns that some fish could even face extinction.
 Without these fish, the food chain would be disrupted in both directions.

 It’s true that larvae eat decaying leaves, microorganisms and organic detritus, but they aren’t the only ones doing the dirty job.
-Other organisms process detritus, and mosquitoes definitely aren’t the most important players in that game.
+Other organisms process detritus, and mosquitos definitely aren’t the most important players in that game.

-However, in certain bodies of water, the removal of mosquitoes could pose a problem.
+However, in certain bodies of water, the removal of mosquitos could pose a problem.
 In eastern North America, mosquito and midge species actually play a vital role.
 When an insect drowns, midges chew the carcasses while the mosquito larvae step in to feed on the waste products.
 This produces nutrients that are important for the plants.
 So, without mosquitos, certain plant species might feel the effects.

 Plants may also suffer because mosquitos are pollinators.
 Only some mosquito species feed on human or animal blood, and even then, it’s only the females who actually suck blood.
 However, is their pollination crucial to crops?
 Not really, say leading experts.
-Mosquitoes serve a purpose, but the purpose could be filled by other pollinators.
+Mosquitos serve a purpose, but the purpose could be filled by other pollinators.

 Has Eradication Been Tested?